QuattroMusic/DPG-Game-Of-Life/README.md

 ---

-Thanks DPG for your hard work that you have put in this library!
+Thanks [DPG's](https://github.com/hoffstadt/DearPyGui) team for the hard work that you have put in this library!